 Currently RB Leipzig's sporting director, Jurgen Klopp could be tempted back into management after most recently managing Liverpool.
 He guided the Reds to both the Premier League and UCL title, establishing himself as one of the world's best.

 Klopp also built a reputation of himself in his native Germany with Borussia Dortmund, also winning the Bundesliga title there ahead of serial winners Bayern Munich.
-Klopp has recently been linked with the permanent job at Real Madrid, with interim manager Alvaro Arbeloa only in charge until the end of the 2025/26 campaign.
+Klopp had been linked with the permanent job at Real Madrid, however Los Blancos opted for Jose Mourinho to lead them into the 2026-27 term.

 Xavi is a relatively young manager compared to some of the others on this list, but that does not mean that he is not capable of taking another big job.
 Indeed, after winning multiple trophies in Qatar with Al-Sadd, he took on the role of managing his beloved boyhood club Barcelona.